Christmas Cultures

 Christmas Eve is also very important in Sweden.
 This is when the main meal (well really a feast!) is eaten.

-This is often a 'julbord' which like a buffet, eaten in courses.
-The first course is made up of cold fish such as herring (served in many different ways), gravlax (salmon which has been cured in sugar, salt and dill) and smoked salmon.
-The fish course is normally eaten with some bread and butter.
+This is often a 'julbord' which is a buffet, eaten at lunchtime.
+Cold fish is important on the julbord.
+There is often herring (served in many different ways), gravlax (salmon which has been cured in sugar, salt and dill) and smoked salmon.

-Next comes the warm savoury food!
-There might be meatballs, 'prinskorv' (sausages), 'koldomar' (meat stuffed cabbage rolls), jellied pigs' feet, lutfisk (a dried cod served with a thick white sauce) and 'revbenspjäll' (oven-roasted pork ribs).
-These are served with red cabbage and 'Janssons Frestelse' (matchstick potatoes layered with cream, onion and anchovies that is baked to a golden brown.
+Other dishes on the julbord might include cold meats including turkey, roast beef and 'julskinka' (a Christmas ham); cheeses, liver pate, salads, pickles and different types of bread and butter (or mayonnaise).
+There will also be warm savoury foods including meatballs, 'prinskorv' (sausages), 'kåldolmar' (meat stuffed cabbage rolls), jellied pigs' feet, lutfisk (a dried cod served with a thick white sauce) and 'revbenspjäll' (oven-roasted pork ribs).
+Vegetables such as potatoes and red cabbage will also be served.
+Another potato dish is 'Janssons Frestelse' (matchstick potatoes layered with cream, onion and european sprats [a small fish] that is baked to a golden brown).
 There's also 'dopp i grytan' which is bread that is dipped in the broth and juices that are left over after boiling the ham.

 Wow, I think I like the sound of a Jolbord!
 To wash all that food down you can have some 'glogg' which is sweet mulled wine and some coffee to finish off the meal!